pyaillet/etendre-k8s/README.md

 # Add a new controller that watches for AppGiphy
 operator-sdk add controller --api-version=app.zenika.com/v1alpha1 --kind=AppGiphy

-# Build and push the app-operator image to a public registry such as quay.io
+# Build and push the app-operator image to a public registry
 operator-sdk build pyaillet/giphy-operator
 ```